flamegraph-rs/flamegraph/README.md

 cargo install flamegraph
 ```

-This will make the `cargo-flamegraph` binary
+This will make the `flamegraph` and
-available in your cargo binary directory.
+`cargo-flamegraph` binaries available in your cargo
-On most systems this is usually something
+binary directory.
+On most systems this is
-like `~/.cargo/bin`.
+usually something like `~/.cargo/bin`.

 ## Examples

 ```
+# if you'd like to profile an arbitrary executable:
+flamegraph [-o my_flamegraph.svg] /path/to/my/binary --my-arg 5

+# cargo support provided throuph the cargo-flamegraph binary!
-# defaults to profiling cargo run
+# defaults to profiling cargo run --release
 cargo flamegraph

 # by default, `--release` profile is used,